chitorlando/juice-app/README.md

 ## Luis Salazar
 ## Ecuador 🇪🇨

-### If you watch '?' sign at Menu, do not worry, there are emojis here.
+### If you watch '?' sign at Menu, do not worry, there are emojis here., from MacOS.